nuxt/website-v2/content/en/guides/get-started/conclusion.md

     correctAnswer: static
   - question: What component do we use to navigate between pages?
     answers:
-      - "<Nuxt>"
+      - '<Nuxt>'
-      - "<RouterLink>"
+      - '<RouterLink>'
-      - "<NuxtLink>"
+      - '<NuxtLink>'
-    correctAnswer: "<NuxtLink>"
+    correctAnswer: '<NuxtLink>'
-  - question: "`<NuxtLink>` is used for internal links that belong to the Nuxt.js app?"
+  - question: '`<NuxtLink>` is used for internal links that belong to the Nuxt.js app?'
     answers:
       - True
       - False
     correctAnswer: True
 ---

 Congratulations you have now created your first Nuxt.js app and you may now consider yourself a Nuxter.
 But there is so much more to learn and so much more you can do with Nuxt.js.
 Here are a few recommendations.

 ➡️ Check out the [Concepts book](../concepts/views)